pygame-community/LegacyWeeklyChallenges/04-bouncing-bubbles/readme.md

 - Casual `+3 CP`: Make the bubbles collide glitchless against the walls.
 - Ambitious `+2 CP`: Make the bubbles collide against each other.
+- Adventurous `+1 CP`: Choose and make one of the following:
-- Adventurous `+1 CP`: Add moving rectangles that also collide with everything.
+  - Moving rectangles that also collide with bubbles and each other.
+  - Bubbles with a smaller world inside them, with other bubbles that bounce inside them (recursively).
+The small bubbles don't interact with larger bubbles except the one they are in, by giving momentum when colliding its border.

 For each challenge, it is required that it is impossible to make a bubble teleport, even if it spawns half into another bubble or a wall.